Empowered by Birth: How my child’s birth was an opportunity to become sovereign in my body

 My pregnancy and childbirth was partially an experience that gave me the opportunity to feel empowered and stand for the things I truly believe, while listening to my body.
-It was an enlightened journey where trusting my body urges to express and communicate what it needs in a daily basis, instead of following any protocol that can cause me physical, mental and emotional stress.
+It was an enlightened journey where trusting my body urges to express and communicate what it needs, instead of obeying to protocols that could have caused me physical, mental and emotional distress.

-Going back to this experience and recalling all memories I feel truly thankful knowing that I have chosen what was aligned with who I am and my truth, even if this was not supported or understood or even judged by others, or even if I had to negotiate my own rights as a woman and as a mother who has 100% the right to experience the blessing of giving birth naturally and free from interventions.
+Going back to this experience and recalling all memories I feel truly thankful knowing that I have chosen what was aligned with who I am, even if this was not fully supported, or even if I had to negotiate my own rights as a woman and as a mother who has 100% the right to experience the blessing of giving birth naturally and free from all interventions.

-I am grateful that my sovereign nature was empowered and has empowered others through the miracle of birth.
+I hope that my sovereign nature and experience can empower others through this miracle of birth.